UptickNetwork/uptick/docs/intro/use_cases.md

 Using Uptick chain will allow for the direct deployment of smart contracts to the Uptick network.
 Utilizing the Uptick client will defer the chain maintenance to the Uptick network and allow for the participation in a more mature blockchain.
-The Uptick client will also offer (in the near future) IBC compatibility which allows for interoperability between different network.

 |                                         | Uptick Chain     | x/evm dependency |
 |-----------------------------------------|-----------------|------------------|